 By preparing the Passover sacrifice, they were returning to the service of God and becoming worthy of redemption.
 They took the lamb, in defiance of the opposition of their Egyptian neighbors, and engaged in the mitzvah (commandment) of preparing the sacrifice.

 It was a single mitzvah that earned the Jews their redemption from Egypt, and as such, we should certainly show our support for every mitzvah performed by Jews who are ordinarily distant from religious observance.

-Send Passover Food Packages to Israeli Soldiers
+Send Passover Packages to Needy Israeli Soldiers - Bring Them Joy!

-We are honored to thank the young men and women of the IDF who risk their lives to protect the citizens of Israel.
+We are honored to thank the young men and women of the IDF who risk their lives every day to protect the freedom of the citizens of Israel.

 Many soldiers spend the Passover holiday with needy families back home.
 The soldiers greatly appreciate your love and concern.
+Bring them Passover joy!